 Our major goal is to reduce the economic losses caused by Fusarium head blight (FHB) in barley, including quality discounts due to deoxynivalenol (DON) contamination.
 This can be best achieved by developing barley cultivars with the highest level of resistance possible, in conjunction with various cultural and chemical control methods.
 The specific objective for this proposal is to determine the number, effect, and chromosomal position of FHB resistance loci in selected barley accessions using the advanced backcross-quantitative trait locus (AB-QTL) method.
 The AB-QTL method allows for the identification of resistance QTLs, while at the same time developing advanced lines that can feed into the breeding program.
 For this project, three of the most resistant accessions identified from extensive screening tests were used for developing biparental populations with the partially resistant cultivar Quest.
 These resistant accessions include Kutahya, a cultivated barley from the Netherlands; W-365, a wild barley from Iraq; and PI350725, a two-rowed accession from the Tirol in Austria.

 2. What was accomplished under these goals?
+Address items 1-4) below for each goal or objective.

 1) major activities